-I compared Frank Turek to one of the most evil men in history – and frankly, I thought this was obvious – because it’s a reminder that once we accept small discriminatory actions like putting the Star of David on Jewish owned businesses, or turning away the business of gay men and women, it becomes a slippery slope that can and has ended in genocide, murder and torture.
+I compared Frank Turek to one of the evilest men in history – and frankly, I thought this was obvious – because it’s a reminder that once we accept small discriminatory actions like putting the Star of David on Jewish owned businesses, or turning away the business of gay men and women, it can end in genocide, murder and torture.

 Yes, I wrote it in satire.
 Yes, I tried to make you laugh.
 It had a very important purpose, though, as does most social satire.

-A couple days ago, my good friend Andy dropped this gorgeous tweet,
+A couple of days ago, my good friend Andy dropped this gorgeous tweet,

 When you read satire and become outraged and offended, we can safely conclude three very obvious things about you: